-According to the VA/DoD Clinical Practice Guideline for the Management of Stroke Rehabilitation,7 the primary goal of rehabilitation is to prevent complications, minimise impairments, and maximise function.
+According to the VA/DoD Clinical Practice Guideline for the Management of Stroke Rehabilitation,7 the primary goal of rehabilitation is to prevent complications, minimize impairments, and maximize function.
 A number of key points influence the types of recommendations on which the guidelines are based:

-- Early assessment and intervention is critical to optimise rehabilitation. - Secondary prevention is fundamental for preventing stroke recurrence. - Every candidate for rehabilitation should have access to an experienced and coordinated rehabilitation team in order to ensure optimal outcome.
+- Early assessment and intervention is critical to optimize rehabilitation. - Secondary prevention is fundamental for preventing stroke recurrence.